esttorhe/xclint/.github/PULL_REQUEST_TEMPLATE.md

 > Detail in a checklist the steps that you took to implement the PR.

 - [ ] Step 1
-- [ ] Setp 2
+- [ ] Step 2

 ### GIF
 > Find a descriptive GIF for your PR.
-Because we :heart: fun at Carambalabs.